dan00n1/aruco-marker-detection/README.md

 ## Prerequisites
 Before proceeding, ensure you have the following:
-- Have at least four distinct ArUco markers.
-You can find the markers used in this project in `Media/ArUco_markers`, or generate your own using the 4x4 variant at [ArUco Generator](https://chev.me/arucogen/).
+- ArUco markers (4x4 variant): Have at least four distinct ArUco markers of the 4x4 variant.
+You can either choose from the provided markers in the `Media/ArUco_markers` directory or generate your own using the [ArUco Generator](https://chev.me/arucogen/).

 ## Installation and Startup Procedures
 Execute the following commands within an Ubuntu terminal.
 Ensure that **ROS2 Humble** is properly installed and that the camera is connected via a USB 3.0 port (identified by a blue-colored USB port).